Kili69/Tier0-User-Management/README.md

                     Service Acocunts    contains any Tier 0 related use object who will used to run a service.
                     Users               contains any Tier 0 users

+### create the Tier 0 computers group
+the Tier 0 computers group will be located in [domain]/Admin/Tier 0/Groups as universal group.
+If the group already exists in the wrong OU a warning will be presented and the group must be moved manually to the correct OU.
 ### enable Kerberos amoring on the forest
 Kerberos amroing will be enabled on the domain controllers and any client in the forest.
 On the Default Domain Policy the Administrative Template SYSTEM\Kerberos\Enable claim support will be enabled.
 On the Default Domain Controller Policy the Administrative Template SYSTEM\KDC\Support Kerberos amoring will be change to the supported state
 ### copy the required scripts to the SYSVOL scripts folder